 Impact Applicant Proposed Measures (APMs) and Mitigation Measures (MMs) Monitoring Requirements Timing respiratory protection in accordance with California Division of Occupational Safety and Health regulations.
 APM AQ-2: The following control measures stated in the VCAPCD Ventura County Air Quality Assessment Guidelines would be implemented during construction of the Project as feasible: Verify implementation of measures.
 During construction and restoration.
 Minimize equipment idling time.
 Maintain equipment engines in good condition and in proper tune as per manufacturers' specifications. • Lengthen the construction period during smog season (May through October), to minimize the number of vehicles and equipment operating at the same time. • Use alternatively fueled construction equipment, such as compressed natural gas, liquefied natural gas, or electric, if feasible.
 MM AQ-1: Tier 3 and 4 Off-Road Emissions Standards.
-Off-road diesel-powered construction equipment greater than 75 horsepower used during 66-kV subtransmission line or access road construction will meet Tier 3 and Tier 4 off-road emissions standards to the greatest extent feasible during any calendar year in which ROG and NO x construction emissions are anticipated to exceed SCAQMD Air Quality Significance Thresholds for Construction.
+Off-road diesel-powered construction equipment greater than 75 horsepower used during 66-kV subtransmission line or access road construction will meet Tier 3 and Tier 4 off-road emissions standards to the greatest extent feasible during any calendar year in which ROG and NO X construction emissions are anticipated to exceed SCAQMD Air Quality Significance Thresholds for Construction.
 During these years, the applicant will provide the CPUC with annual reports detailing the percentage of off-road diesel-powered construction equipment greater than 75 horsepower used for the proposed project that meet the Tier 3 or Tier 4 classification.
 The report will also include justification-supported by letters from local rental equipment retailers, documentation from contractors, or other evidence-for any deficiencies in Tier 3 and Tier 4 engine usage where construction activities continue to exceed SCAQMD thresholds.
 Verify use of Tier 3 and Tier 4 vehicles During construction and restoration.
-Impact AQ-3: Result in a APM AQ-1: See above. cumulatively considerable net increase of any criteria APM AQ-2: See above.
-MM AQ-1: Tier 3 and 4 Off-Road Emissions Standards.
+Impact AQ-3: Result in a cumulatively considerable net APM AQ-1: See above.
+APM AQ-2: See above. increase of any criteria Al III AQ-2.
+See above.